Table of Contents

-Some of the common applications of flow cytometry are as mentioned below:
+Some of the common applications of flow cytometry are mentioned below:

 Fluorescence –activated Cell Sorter (FACS)

-Being a scientific instrument of crucial significance; FACS employs flow cytometry to sort heterogeneous mixture of different kinds of biological cells based on light scattering and fluorescent properties of the cells in question.
+Being a scientific instrument of crucial significance, FACS employs flow cytometry to sort a heterogeneous mixture of different kinds of biological cells based on light scattering and fluorescent properties of the cells in question.

-Mixed population of cells labeled with fluorescent antibodies is put forward the scatter detector.
+A mixed population of cells labeled with fluorescent antibodies is put forward the scatter detector.
 Parallel plates are used to detect flowing cells.
-Final analysis is by analyzer computer with results on the computer display.
+Final analysis is made by an analyzer computer, with the results showing on the computer display.

 Evaluation of Cellular Activity

-Various tests of direct clinical relevance for evaluation of cellular activity; based on these modern concepts of immunohistochemistry, immunofluorescence and ultimately immunodiagnostics can be summarized as follows:
+There are various tests of direct clinical relevance for evaluation of cellular activity based on the modern concepts of immunohistochemistry, immunofluorescence.
+Therefore, immunodiagnostics can be summarized as follows: